Adrian Houser: Chicago White Sox

+Tampa Bay Rays

+On July 31, 2025, the White Sox traded Houser to the Tampa Bay Rays in exchange for Curtis Mead, Duncan Davitt, and Ben Peoples.
+In 10 starts for Tampa Bay, Houser compiled a 2-3 record and 4.79 ERA with 45 strikeouts across 56 1/3 innings pitched.

 Personal life

 Houser is married to Megan Houser.
-Houser is the nephew of James Knott, a pitcher who was selected by the New York Mets in the 11th round of the 1992 MLB Draft.
+Houser is the nephew of James Knott, a pitcher who was selected by the New York Mets in the 11th round of the 1992 MLB draft.
 His older brother Michael played college baseball for Northeastern State.

-Houser is of Cherokee descent and is a member of the Cherokee Nation.
+Houser is a member of the Cherokee Nation.
 He is close friends with fellow Cherokee Nation member and MLB pitcher Ryan Helsley.